aissaei/randomlyordered.github.io/_posts/2021-03-19-Top-10-received-their-1400-stimulus-check-how-about-you.md

 # What is gross income?
 Again quick Google search: your gross income is the amount of money you earn before anything is taken out for taxes or other deductions.
 For example, even though your monthly salary might be $3,500, you might only receive a check for $2,500.
 In that case, your net income would be $2,500, but your gross income is $3,500.

 {% include image.html url="/assets/img/gross-income.png" description="Fig 1.
-Form 1040 (gross income)" %}
+Form 1040 (gross income, source IRS)" %}

 Gross income is pretty much all the wages, money, bonuses, capital gains, IRA distribution, etc. you receive/earn in a year.
 There are many different ways to earn money such as W-2, self-employed and business.

 # Specific deductions
 People, especially rich people, use all possible tax deductions and credits to save their wealth.
 Rich people have many backdoors (they also have money to hire great CPAs) to do so.
 I will get to techniques they use to ditch tax system in future posts.
 Let's look at the possible deductions that reduces the AGI.

 {% include image.html url="/assets/img/adjustment.png" description="Fig 2.
-Schedule 1" %}
+Schedule 1 (source IRS)" %}

 As it is obvious on Fig 3, there are many ways to reduce your AGI.
 0. Student interest rate